Advance-deposit wagering

 Advance-deposit wagering (ADW) is a form of gambling on the outcome of horse races in which bettors must fund their account before being allowed to place bets.
 ADW is often conducted online or by phone.
 In contrast to ADW, credit shops allow wagers without advance funding; accounts are settled at month-end.
 Racetrack owners, horse trainers and state governments sometimes receive a share of ADW revenues.

 It typically involves betting on horse or greyhound racing.
 Wagering may take place through parimutuel pools.

 Legality

+United States

 Illinois was the first state to offer ADW and has allowed its adult residents to participate in ADW since 1999 under the Illinois Horse Racing Act of 1975; Illinois receives a cut of ADW revenues.

 Shortly thereafter, Connecticut, Maryland, New York, Oklahoma, and Pennsylvania allowed the practice as well.
 By 2011, 28 states expressly allowed advance-deposit wagering, with 13 remaining in a bit of a "grey area" as the practice isn't explicitly prohibited by state law.

-Since the IGA was created in 2001, there have been a couple of updates to it.
-Amendments were made in 2017 and then again in 2019.
-These amendments mainly related to advertising and player protection.
-While these changes tightened up the regulatory environment, it also resulted in over 150 operators leaving Australia.
+Australia

+In Australia, wagering via telephone or via the internet is primarily controlled via the Interactive Gambling Act 2001 (Cth).
+As of 2024, almost all usage of credit on these services, including use of credit cards to fund an ADW account, is prohibited under section 15C of the Act.

+Initial amendments to the Act in 2017 prohibited provision of credit by the operator to those physically present in Australia, but permitted use of an independently-issued credit card to fund the account.

+On 11 June 2024, new provisions included by the Interactive Gambling Amendment (Credit and Other Measures) Act 2023 (Cth) came into effect, prohibiting most online or telephone operators from accepting any credit card, card linked to a credit facility, or digital currency for any purpose.
+These amendment in effect make all online and the vast majority of telephone-based gambling providers in Australia ADWs by law, although unlike the United States the specific term is generally not used colloquially.

+Limited exceptions apply to non-automated, telephone-only operators where annual turnover (or expected turnover) is less than A$30 million.
+Gambling providers can also provide credit to each other, under conditions set by the relevant minister, for purposes such as laying off of bets.

+Physically provided bookmaking operations do not fall under the Interactive Gambling Act, and thus are regulated through state and territory legislation.